SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Experiments

 \subsection{Comparisons with State-of-the-Art methods}

 Except in special cases, all values in the table are in percentage.

 \textbf{Multi-oriented and Multilingual datasets}.
-To verify the effectiveness of SwinTextSpotter v2 on oriented scene text, we first conducted experiments on ICDAR 2015.
+To verify the effectiveness of SwinTextSpotter v2 on oriented scene text, we first conduct experiments on ICDAR 2015.
 The results are shown in Table~\ref{ICDAR 2015 End-to-End recognition result}.
-It can be observed that SwinTextSpotter v2 achieves state-of-the-art performance using both the "Strong" and "Weak" lexicons, without the use of character-level annotations and the weighted edit distance~\citep{liao2019mask} that were used in previous methods.
+It can be observed that SwinTextSpotter v2 achieves state-of-the-art performance using both the ``Strong" and ``Weak" lexicons, without the use of character-level annotations and the weighted edit distance~\citep{liao2019mask} that were used in previous methods.
 Notably, SwinTextSpotter v2 also outperforms ABINet++~\citep{fangabinet++}, which employs an additional language model in the recognizer.
-To evaluate the rotation robustness of SwinTextSpotter v2, we tested it on the RoIC13 dataset proposed in~\citep{liao2020mask}.
+To evaluate the rotation robustness of SwinTextSpotter v2, we test it on the RoIC13 dataset proposed in~\citep{liao2020mask}.
 The end-to-end recognition results are presented in Table~\ref{Rotate-IC13-end-to-end}.
-In both the Rotation Angle $45^{\circ}$ and Rotation Angle $60^{\circ}$ datasets, SwinTextSpotter v2 achieved state-of-the-art results in terms of the H-mean metric.
-Our approach significantly outperformed the strong baseline TTS by 1.3$\%$ in terms of H-mean on Rotation Angle $45^{\circ}$ and 2.5$\%$ on Rotation Angle $60^{\circ}$.
+In both the Rotation Angle $45^{\circ}$ and Rotation Angle $60^{\circ}$ datasets, SwinTextSpotter v2 achieves state-of-the-art results in terms of the H-mean metric.
+TTS adopts about 866.6k images to train the model while our method utilizes 161.5k images to train the model.
+Our approach outperforms TTS by 1.3$\%$ in terms of H-mean on Rotation Angle $45^{\circ}$ and 2.5$\%$ on Rotation Angle $60^{\circ}$.
+Compared to the LMTextSpotter, our method outperforms it by 1.4$\%$ in terms of H-mean on Rotation Angle $45^{\circ}$ and 3.7$\%$ on Rotation Angle $60^{\circ}$.
+With the RA, the model can dynamically extract text features for recognition.
+Consequently, this leads to a more accurate recognition of text at various rotation angles.